ONLYOFFICE-QA/onlyoffice_api_gem/README.md

 ## Documentation

-If you have some questions, you can read original [documentation](http://api.teamlab.com/2.0/) for TeamLab API
+Please read [documentation](http://api.teamlab.com/2.0/) for TeamLab API for more information about API methods